Almeros/android-gesture-detectors/README.md

 License
 ------------
-This prject is licensed with the 2-clause BSD license.
+This project is licensed with the 2-clause BSD license.